 Special rules limit the total effect of budget sequestration on Medicare (see Table 1).
 Most notably, BBEDCA, as amended by the BCA, prohibits Medicare benefit payments from being reduced by more than 2% under a BCA mandatory sequestration order.
-Similarly, Statutory PAYGO prohibits Medicare benefit payments from being reduced by more than 4% under a Statutory PAYGO sequestration order.
-26 The caps do not apply to Medicare mandatory and discretionary administrative spending, which is subject to the unrestricted percentage reduction under both BCA and Statutory PAYGO sequestration orders.
+Similarly, Statutory PAYGO prohibits Medicare benefit payments from being reduced by more than 4% under a Statutory PAYGO sequestration order.27 The caps do not apply to Medicare mandatory and discretionary administrative spending, which is subject to the unrestricted percentage reduction under both BCA and Statutory PAYGO sequestration orders.

-Under the current mandatory sequestration order triggered by the BCA, the Medicare sequestration percentage is capped at 2%.27 Therefore, as OMB determines the percentage reductions for each budget category through FY2030.
-Medicare benefit payments cannot be reduced by more than 2%; as such, another budget category may be subject to a higher percentage reduction in order to achieve the necessary amount of savings.
+Under the current mandatory sequestration process triggered by the BCA, the Medicare sequestration percentage is capped at 2%.
+Therefore, regardless of the percentage reduction applied to other mandatory spending through FY2031, Medicare benefit payments cannot be reduced by more than 2%.

-More specifically, if OMB determines that total nonexempt, nondefense mandatory funds need to be reduced by a percentage larger than 2% in order to achieve necessary savings under a BCA sequestration order for a given year, then a 2% reduction would be made to Medicare benefit spending, and the uniform reduction percentage for the remaining non-Medicare benefit, nonexempt, nondefense mandatory programs would be recalculated and increased by an amount to achieve the necessary level of reductions.
-If the uniform percentage reduction needed to achieve the total amount of savings is less than 2%, then the determined percentage would be applied to Medicare as well as to all other nonexempt non-Medicare nondefense mandatory spending.
-Of note, if a mandatory sequestration order were triggered by Statutory PAYGO, the process would be the same, but the reduction of payments for Medicare benefits would be capped at 4%.28
+For the FY2013-FY2021 sequestration orders, the reduction percentages were determined under the following method.
+If OMB were to determine that total nonexempt, nondefense mandatory funds needed to be reduced by a percentage larger than 2% in order to achieve necessary savings under a BCA sequestration order for a given year, then a 2% reduction would be made to Medicare benefit spending, and a uniform reduction percentage for the remaining non-Medicare benefit, nonexempt, nondefense mandatory programs would be recalculated and increased by an amount to achieve the necessary level of reductions.29 If the uniform percentage reduction needed to achieve the total amount of savings were less than 2%, then the determined percentage would be applied to Medicare as well as to all other nonexempt non-Medicare nondefense mandatory spending.

+If a mandatory sequestration order were triggered by Statutory PAYGO, the process would be the same as above, but the reduction of payments for Medicare benefits would be capped at 4%.30